cccareers/web-dev-intro-100/06-tic-tac-toe.md

     </body>
 ```

 This block of code includes the `<body>` element.
-Inside of the body tag element is where we will add all of our other elements will live.
+Inside the body element is where all of our other elements will live.
 This block of code also includes a `<section>` element and an `<h1>` with the heading Tic Tac Toe.

 2).